top of page

 EMDR's Effectiveness in Therapy

-EMDR therapy sounds like an alternative therapy or even that it's too simple to work but it consistently shows impressive results across empirical studies.
+EMDR therapy sounds like an alternative therapy or even that it's too simple to work but it has impressive results across many empirical studies.
 It is one of the top five research-based trauma treatments in the world and studies have consistently shown rapid and permanent improvements in clients with trauma and other psychological diagnosis.
 On average, clients take between 3-6 sessions to work through any given issue with traumatic incidents taking slightly longer.
 Some clients experience significant relief in as little as 1-2 sessions.

 EMDR Brain Scan.jpg